International Comparison Program (ICP)

 Donors financially support the implementation of the ICP.
 Current donors include the International Monetary Fund (IMF), the United Kingdom’s Department for International Development (DFID), Norway’s Ministry of Foreign Affairs, and Australia’s Department of Foreign Affairs and Trade.

-The full set of 2011 ICP results contains data for 199 countries that participated in the ICP 2011 from these regions or economic groupings: Africa, Asia and the Pacific, the Caribbean, the Commonwealth of Independent States (CIS), Eurostat-OECD, Latin America, Western Asia, singleton economies, and the Pacific Islands.
+The set of 2011 ICP results contains data for 199 countries that participated in the ICP 2011 from these regions or economic groupings: Africa, Asia and the Pacific, the Caribbean, the Commonwealth of Independent States (CIS), Eurostat-OECD, Latin America, Western Asia, singleton economies, and the Pacific Islands.
 Also included are estimates for non-benchmark economies.
 The data covers 26 expenditures categories for goods and services, and several indicators including PPPs, expenditure shares of GDP, total and per capita expenditures in US dollar both in exchange rate terms and PPP terms, and price level indices.
 (ICP 2011 FAQ)

 Access and archiving policy